A while back, I had a look at the Munsters in general. This time, I'm going to look at the Munster's only cinematic release, Munsters Go Home.

 The English Munsters set up their new plan which, inevitably, is to blow Herman up in the motor race against the squire's family.
 Grandpa and Lily figure out the plan and are tied up by Freddie before they can warn Herman.
 The mysterious Gryphon knocks out Marylin's boyfriend and takes over his car (we see the Squire in the stands, so it's not him.
 This actually surprises me).
 Herman turns up at the race in Grandpa's coffin shaped sportscar the DRAG-U-LA.

 Grandpa and Lily slowly and farcically escape.
-The race starts – my word, the roads in England do look a lot like the road in Southern California.
+The race starts – my word, the roads in England do look a lot like the road in Southern California, don't they?
 Herman zooms to the lead in spite of the Gryphon's attempts to run him off the road.
-Grandpa and Lily race to Herman's aid, to a score of tinkling old-timey chase music.
+Grandpa and Lily race to Herman's aid to a score of tinkling old-timey chase music.
 Grandpa ends up turning into a wolf to get to Herman, but gets chased by a foxhunt.
 There's a sequence of every car chase related visual gag this side of the Keystone Kops.

 Look, long story short, Lilly saves Herman, who wins the race.
 Marilyn's boyfriend escapes, proving that he wasn't the bounder who was running everyone off the road.
 The Gryphon's final murder plot fails and she's revealed to be the barmaid from the pub (Maria Lennard).